stevendargaville/PFLARE/README.md

 ## GPU support

-If PETSc has been configured with GPU support (e.g., CUDA, Kokkos, etc) then the solve phase with PCPFLAREINV or PCAIR occurs on the GPU.
-This relies on the matrix and vector types being set correctly by the user, which is typically this is done through command line options.
-For example, if we solve the 1D advection problem ``tests/ex86`` by using a 30th order GMRES polynomial applied matrix-free:
+If PETSc has been configured with GPU support (e.g., CUDA, Kokkos, etc) then PCPFLAREINV and PCAIR support GPUs.
+This relies on the matrix and vector types being set correctly by the user, which is typically done through command line options.
+By default the setup/solve occurs on the CPU.
+For example, if we solve the 1D advection problem ``tests/ex86`` using a 30th order GMRES polynomial applied matrix-free with the command line options:

-``./ex86.o -n 100000 -ksp_type richardson -pc_type pflareinv -pc_pflareinv_type arnoldi -pc_pflareinv_matrix_free -pc_pflareinv_order 30``
+``./ex86.o -n 1000 -ksp_type richardson -pc_type pflareinv -pc_pflareinv_type arnoldi -pc_pflareinv_matrix_free -pc_pflareinv_order 30``

+the setup/solve will occur on the CPU.
+If we want to run on GPUs, we must ensure the matrix/vector types match the appropriate GPU types.
+In both ``tests/ex86`` and ``tests/adv_diff_2d``, these types can be set through command line arguments.
+The types are specified with either ``-mat_type`` and ``-vec_type``, or if set by a DM directly (like in ``tests/adv_diff_2d``), use ``-dm_mat_type`` and ``-dm_vec_type``.

-this solve will occur on the CPU by default.
-Whereas if PETSc has been configured with CUDA support for example, we specify the matrix and vector type as CUDA and hence the solve happens on the GPU:
+If PETSc has been configured with CUDA support for example:

-``./ex86.o -n 100000 -ksp_type richardson -pc_type pflareinv -pc_pflareinv_type arnoldi -pc_pflareinv_matrix_free -pc_pflareinv_order 30 -mat_type aijcusparse -vec_type cuda``
+``./ex86.o -n 1000 -ksp_type richardson -pc_type pflareinv -pc_pflareinv_type arnoldi -pc_pflareinv_matrix_free -pc_pflareinv_order 30 -mat_type aijcusparse -vec_type cuda``

-The option ``-log_view`` can also be used to show how many copies to/from the CPU/GPU occur during the setup and solve.
-The majority of the FLOPs performed during the setup also occur on the GPU for both PCPFLAREINV and PCAIR, depending on the options used.
-We should note however that many of the solver options have not necessarily been fully optimised on the GPUs.
+Or if PETSc has been configured with KOKKOS support:

+``./ex86.o -n 1000 -ksp_type richardson -pc_type pflareinv -pc_pflareinv_type arnoldi -pc_pflareinv_matrix_free -pc_pflareinv_order 30 -mat_type aijkokkos -vec_type kokkos``

+For both PCPFLAREINV and PCAIR, the entirity of the solve happens on GPUs without any copies between the CPU/GPU.

+The setup however occurs on both the CPU and GPU depending on the options used, with copies occuring between the two where needed.
+The command line option  ``-log_view`` shows how many copies to/from the CPU/GPU occur.

+Currently the setup can be quite slow, with substantial differences between the CUDA and KOKKOS setup performance.
+Development of the setup on the GPU is ongoing, please get in touch if you would like to contribute.
+The main areas requiring development are:

+1) CF splittings on the GPU - Porting PMISR DDC should only require a small modification of an existing GPU compatible PMIS method
+2) Aplying drop tolerances to matrices
+3) Copying a matrix but only for entries in a given sparsity - CUDA routines for this exist in the cusparse library
+4) Processor agglomeration - GPU libraries exist which could replace the CPU-based calls to ParMETIS

+### Performance notes

+1 - Typically we find good performance using between 1-4 million DOFs per GPU.

+2 - The default parameters used in the processor agglomeration in PCAIR (e.g., ``-pc_air_process_eq_limit``) have not been optimised for GPUs.

+3 - Multigrid methods on GPUs will often pin the coarse grids to the CPU, as GPUs are not very fast at the small solves that occur on coarse grids.
+We do not do this in PCAIR; instead we recommend using the GMRES polynomials applied matrix free as a coarse solver.
+In particular the polynomials which use the Newton basis are stable at high order and can therefore be combined with heavy truncation of the multigrid hierarchy.

+For example, on a single GPU with a 2D structured grid advection problem, truncating the number of levels to 11 (typically the coarsening gives 25 levels) and applying a 10th order Newton polynomial matrix-free as a coarse grid solver:

+``./adv_diff_2d.o -da_grid_x 1000 -da_grid_y 1000 -ksp_type richardson -pc_type air -pc_air_max_levels 11 -pc_air_coarsest_inverse_type newton -pc_air_coarsest_matrix_free_polys -pc_air_coarsest_poly_order 10 -dm_mat_type aijcusparse -dm_vec_type cuda``

+gives the same iteration count as without truncation and we see an overall speedup of ~1.35x in the solve on GPUs with this approach.
+The level of truncation and polynomial orders required are currently problem dependent, but automated methods to determine this are under development.

 ## CF splittings